dbt-labs/docs.getdbt.com/website/docs/guides/core-cloud-2.md

 ---

 ## Introduction
-Moving from dbt Core to dbt Cloud streamlines analytics engineering workflows by allowing teams to develop, test, deploy, and explore data products using a single, fully managed platform.
+Moving from dbt Core to dbt Cloud streamlines analytics engineering workflows by allowing teams to develop, test, deploy, and explore data products using a single, fully managed software service.

 Explore our 3-part-guide series on moving from dbt Core to dbt Cloud.
 The series is ideal for users aiming for streamlined workflows and enhanced analytics: